 The process of attaching a set of descriptive information to data without any change to that data.

-Data Minimization5

-The practice of collecting and retraining only the data that is directly necessary for a specific purpose, and deleting it once that purpose is fulfilled.

-Data Mining3

-A computational process that extracts patterns by analyzing quantitative data from different perspectives and dimensions, categorizing them, and summarizing potential relationships and impacts.

 Data Sampling1

 A statistical process to select a subset of data intended to present patterns and trends similar to those of the larger dataset being analyzed.